HustleCoinProject/docs/PRIVACY_POLICY.md

 * Request deletion of your personal data.
 * Opt-out of promotional communications.

-To exercise these rights, please contact us at [Your Contact Email].
+To exercise these rights, please contact us at [ailtonjoaosimao@gmail.com].

 ---